PoisotLab/SpeciesDistributionToolkit.jl/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/poisotlab/speciesdistributiontoolkit.jl?filter=v*&style=flat-square&label=Main%20package) [![DOC](https://img.shields.io/badge/Manual-teal?style=flat-square)](https://poisotlab.github.io/SpeciesDistributionToolkit.jl)

+> [!IMPORTANT]
+> This package is *not* intended to perform any actual modeling,
+> but can serve as a robust basis for such models.
+We offer an interface from
+> this package to `MLJ` to facilitate prediction.

+🔄 Note that the packages *do* work independently as well, but they are *designed* to work together.
+In particular, when installing `SpeciesDistributionToolkit`, you get access to all the functions and types exported by the component packages.
+This is the *recommended* way to interact with the packages.

 🧑‍💻 To get a sense of the next steps and help with the development, see the [issues/bugs tracker](https://github.com/orgs/PoisotLab/projects/3)

-💁 This package is *not* intended to perform any actual modeling, but can serve as a robust basis for such models.
-We offer an interface from this package to `MLJ` to facilitate prediction.

-🤓 Form a technical point of view, this *repository* is a [Monorepo][mnrp] consisting of several related packages to work with species distribution data.
+🤓 From a technical point of view, this *repository* is a [Monorepo][mnrp] consisting of several related packages to work with species distribution data.
 These packages were formerly independent and tied together with moxie and `Require`, which was less than ideal.
 All the packages forming the toolkit share